7 Tips for Animal Shelters on Giving Tuesday

-Giving Tuesday is a global day of giving fueled by social media, and it always falls on the Tuesday after Thanksgiving, which will be December 1 this year.
+Giving Tuesday falls on the Tuesday after Thanksgiving and is a global day of giving fueled by social media.
 In 2019, nonprofits raised $511 million on Giving Tuesday, a 28% increase from the previous year!

 The ASPCA’s social media experts have compiled 7 best practices that can help you leverage this philanthropic powerhouse to raise funds and spread awareness about your work.